-We searched, tested and compiled a list that covers some of the best Free Reverb plugins for both Windows and MAC OS (with few exceptions).
+We searched, tested, and compiled a list that covers some of the best Free Reverb plugins for both Windows and MAC OS (with few exceptions).
 Do not confuse this list with a top, their position in the list is purely random.

-Reverb plugins reproduce the ambience of an imaginary room or space and they have many musically useful characteristics.
-Usually, the reverb effect is often used, but in small amounts because if it’s used in excess, the end result will sound rather strange, and you do not want that in your final mix.
+Reverb plugins reproduce the ambiance of an imaginary room or space and they have many musically useful characteristics.
+Usually, the reverb effect is often used, but in small amounts, because if it’s used in excess, the end result will sound rather strange, and you do not want that in your final mix.
 If you want to learn more about what is reverb, I recommend you read this article first: Reverb: Everything You Need To Know.

 Let’s get started…

 May the Power of Free be with You!

 Ambience free reverb plugin is so good that rivals many commercial plugins.
 Ambiance includes some unusual functions such as a “Gater” and a useful Hold function.
 It comes with a great collection of useful presets (Dry, Wet, Time, Size, Pre-Delay, and Width).
 Functions like “Quality” allow you to trade off reverb quality for CPU usage and the “Variation” button creates a new variant of the same room.